 As a family law attorney in Washington, people frequently ask me what to do if they are divorcing here but cannot afford a lawyer.
 Fortunately our state has numerous low-cost and free resources available.
 The following are some of the best I have come across, sorted by whether they are low-cost or free:

 Best Low-Cost Resources for WA Divorces (for Free Resources, See Further Down)

 - Limited-License Legal Technicians.
 Limited-license legal technicians (LLLTs) hold a new category of legal license expressly created to assist Washingtonians who cannot afford attorneys.
 LLLTs can draft all your family law and divorce-related documents and give legal advice.
 Their only meaningful limitation is that they cannot attend court on your behalf.
 Of note, LLLTs and paralegals are NOT the same.
 Paralegals do not have adequate legal training to practice law without attorney supervision.
 LLLTs do.
 In essence, LLLTs are the nurse practitioners of the legal world.

 - Flat Fee Agreed Divorce Services (Attorney Supervised).
 Parties who agree on all the terms of their divorce can use a flat fee agreed divorce service and spend considerably less than they would on a typical divorce attorney.
 When my clients agree on all terms, I send them to an attorney-supervised agreed divorce service named Peaceful Separations.
 Peaceful Separations charges around $600 – $700 per case, which includes the over $300 court filing fee.
 I have no affiliation with Peaceful Separations—my recommendation is completely unbiased.
 As a word of warning, you should only use a flat fee divorce service if it has a licensed Washington attorney on staff.
-From what I have seen, paralegal-only services and online programs often result in horribly botched divorces that can be expensive to fix.
+From what I have seen, paralegal-only services and online programs often result in horribly botched divorces that can be expensive or impossible to fix.

 - Courthouse Packets.
 Some, or perhaps all, Washington Superior Court clerk’s offices sell divorce packets for $50 or less.
 The packets contain forms and instructions.